 “The beauty of lighting design for me is that it perfectly blends creativity, math and science in a way that engages me on all fronts,” she adds.
 “From the moment I stepped into lighting design as a profession, I’ve loved it, and I can’t imagine ever stepping out.”

 While Kate has no interest in walking away from the profession, it does allow her to leave footsteps around the world.
-Beyond the Boston region, Kate’s work also illuminates award-winning spaces across the country and globe including CJ Blossom Park in South Korea, Zurich North America’s HQ in Chicago, Carnegie Mellon’s Cohon Student Center outside Pittsburgh and soon, Pratt Institute’s Emerson Hall in New York City.
+Beyond the Boston region, Kate’s work also illuminates award-winning spaces across the country and globe including CJ Blossom Park in South Korea, Zurich North America’s HQ in Chicago, Carnegie Mellon’s Cohon Student Center outside Pittsburgh and soon, Pratt Institute’s Emerson Place in New York City.
 For Kate, the global approach comes naturally.

 “Travel is part of my family’s DNA.
 I was fortunate to take three trips to Europe while in high school totaling nine different countries,” she explains.
 “I’ve visited China.
 My husband and I were able to visit New Zealand and have been to Europe multiple times.
 We took my son to California when he was one year old.
 My husband rock climbs recreationally, and that takes him and us all over the country.
 We prioritize travel and love all that it exposes us to.”